 It is easy to think your life will better if you leave a miserable marriage.
 The single life can seem freeing and even glamorous at first, yet it gets old quick when you are all alone.

 Or perhaps you want to get married and are counting on finding someone better.
 That is also a pipe dream.
-The couples that I work with in second marriages often comment how much harder it is and how they wished they had gotten it right the first time.
+The couples that I work with in second marriages often comment how much harder it is

 This does not mean they will not succeed; it is just not as easy as you might imagine.
 So if your motivation to leave is that you will find something better, you may want to find a more compelling reason.